 Understanding how powerful any feelings of anxiety and fear about birth can be, and the massive impact that fear can have on the birth experience itself, makes it easy to see just how important it is to start to combat any negative feelings you may have (both on a conscious and subconscious level) with as much positivity as possible!
 There are lots of ways this can be done:

-You can choose from this list of some of my favourite affirmations (click on the button below), those which resonate with you or you can choose to write your own.
+You can watch the video, listen to the Positive Birth Affirmations MP3, choose from this list of some of my favourite affirmations (click on the button below), those which resonate with you or you can choose to write your own.

 Think of creative ways of making them part of your daily routine.
 You can write them on post it notes or little cards and put them around the house where you’ll see them – on the bathroom mirror, in a bowl on the kitchen table, on the wall above your dressing table.
 Read them or repeat them out loud every time you go past.

-The aim is for them to be absorbed into your consciousness so your brain believes the statements and then makes it a reality… that can only be a good thing!
+The aim is for the affirmations to be absorbed into your consciousness so your brain believes the statements and then makes it a reality… that can only be a good thing!

 You can sign up for a free weekly positive birth affirmation email here.
 A weekly dose of positivity sent straight to your inbox!

 What you focus your mind on grows, and if most of your subconscious or conscious thoughts relay a negative image of pregnancy, birth or motherhood, then this will be contributing to any emotional or health issues you’re experiencing.